MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-database-movements.md

 Elements to pay attention after the restore and point-in-time restore are complete:

-- The environment administrators need to ensure the target environments are realligned from a code perspective:
+- The environment administrators need to ensure the target environments are alligned from a code perspective:
   - Option 1: After copy, install in Dataverse the solutions prior to the copy
   - Option 2: Deploy to the finance and operations apps environment the code package installed in the source environment.